JosepMariaVila/ForwarderAmountParameterSystem/README.md

 - https://hooks.services/tools/raddress-to-accountid

 The total amount the hook receives is divided by 10, so we have 10 parts which can be distributed as desired to the 10 different beneficiary accounts.

+Numbers corresponding to the desired number of parts have to be in Hex format as follows, from 1 to 10: 01, 02, 03, 04, 05, 06, 07, 08, 09, 0A.

-You can modifiy the amount of parts sent to each beneficiary modifiying the hook parameters performing an invoke transaction as follows:
+You can modifiy the amount of parts sent to each beneficiary modifiying the hook parameter AMO performing an invoke transaction wit the desired number-parts:

 If the amount to send to a beneficiary is 1 part out of 10, set in the invoke transaction the parameter AMO to 01.